DCAN-Labs/cdni-brain/docs/nnunet.md

 # Running nnUNet Predict on MSI

-If you need to create segmentations for a dataset outside of BIBSnet, these are the steps that you need to take.
-These instructions will allow you to run nnUNet predict with the outputs created by pre-BIBSnet.
+Though we highly recommend using BIBSNet to generate segmentations using our deep learning models, there are cases where nnUNet predict needs to be run in isolation outside of BIBSNet to generate segmentations.
+These instructions outline the setup and execution steps required.
+Note that the resulting segmentations will likely have chirality issues where portions of the ROI labels are swapped between the left and right hemispheres.
+This is corrected within BIBSNet in the postBIBSNet stage, but will need to be run manually after nnUNet predict if not using BIBSNet.
+Documentation on running chirality correction is currently under construction.

+## Set Up and Running

 **Setting up the Directory**

-First you'll need to create the appropriate folder structure: `data/sub-XXX/ses-XXX/raw`
+Set up the appropriate folder structure: `data/sub-XXX/ses-XXX/raw`

 Then copy over the T1 and/or T2 image to the `raw` folder: `cp <filename> path/to/raw/`

 Rename the image ending to 0000.nii.gz and 0001.nii.gz for the T1 and T2 image respectively: `mv <sub-XXX_ses-XXX_T1w.nii.gz> <sub-XXX_ses-XXX_0000.nii.gz>`

-- If you only have a T2 image, rename the file to 0000.nii.gz instead of 0001.nii.gz
+- **If you only have a T2 image, rename the file to 0000.nii.gz instead of 0001.nii.gz**

+**Prepare and Run sbatch Script**

+Go to code folder and edit `infer_script.sh` according to subject and session you are currently running

+Main command: `nnUNet_predict -i <input> -o <output directory> -t <model_number> -m 3d_fullres`

+Choose the model number based on what images you have:

+552 - T1 and T2 images

+514 - T1 only image

+515 - T2 only image

+Run script:  `sbatch infer_script.sh`
+To check your job status: `squeue -al -–me`

+**Note that nnUNet predict only works with images that are the same size as the data it was trained on, which are preprocessed intermediate pipeline outputs from PreFreeSurfer in the DCAN-infant-pipeline.
+If you are using raw data or data in some other space, you will need to perform the following preprocessing steps before running nnUNet predict.**

+## Preprocessing

 **Step 1: Check Image Orientation**

-Now you'll need to reorient to image to standard using fsl.
+If needed, reorient the images to standard using fsl.
+Load an image with `fslview_deprecated` or `fsleyes`.

-Move into your working directory where the image lives and run `module load fsl`

-To view the image, you can use `fslview_deprecated` or `fsleyes`
+To reorient images, use [fslreorient2std.](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Fslutils)

-To reorient the image, run `fslreorient2std <input_file> <output_filename>`
+Use the command `fslreorient2std <input_file> <output_filename>`

 Example: